How to Stay Connected to Your Religion and Church During Divorce

 On a minimal level, it requires eating well, getting enough rest, exercise, etc. It is also about seeking joyful practices and relationships that lift your spirit.
 For you, that may be a jam session with your band at an open mic night.
 For someone else, it may be a quiet hour with a good book and some aromatherapy before bed.

 Divorce may feel isolating despite being common.
-Divorce support groups (either in-person or online) offer peer companionship in the weeks, months, or years after the divorce.
+Divorce support groups (either in-person or online via trusted communities like Circles) offer peer companionship in the weeks, months, or years after the divorce.
 Even though no two divorce journeys look the same, there can be a lot of commonalities in shared emotions.

 Some divorce support groups are themed around gender or other needs.
 DivorceCare is a nondenominational Christian divorce support program widely available at many churches.
 Go to their website and input your zip code to find local options.